Intersection of Music and Mental Health: Older Adults

 The mental health needs of older adults are unique.

-As we age, we are more likely to impacted by the loss of family or friends, living alone, and chronic illness impacting our social circles while simultaneously increasing feelings of loneliness.
-Research suggests that one in four older adults’ experiences issues with their mental health that put their overall health at risk.
+As we age, we are more likely to experience the loss of family or friends, living alone, and chronic illness impacting our social circles while simultaneously increasing feelings of loneliness.
+Research suggests that one in four older adults experiences issues with their mental health that put their overall health at risk.
 Music-based experiences are an engaging, motivating, and affirmative process that improve mental health outcomes and experiences.

 From personal enjoyment to structured therapeutic programs, music experiences can: